 Advent’s solar atmosphere consists of one Moon and one Sun.
-They are often just referred to as the “Moon” and the “Sun”, but their history and detail has been expanded upon over the ages.
+They are often just referred to as the “Moon” and the “Sun”, but their history and detail have been expanded upon over the ages.

 The Sun is strongly associated with Varick, whose sigil is the Sun in full bloom.
 Often times mortals will even consider the Sunrise to be the awakening of Varick himself.
 But the Sun also consists of three stages throughout the wheel of the year.

 Stage One starts during the month of the Wild Hunt, influenced by Varick and considered the Sun of Rebirth.
 During this time the Sun is still very new and often more white in color.
 It showers Visola with rays of fresh light, awakening Visola from its slumber.

 Stage Two starts during the Month of Shadows, influenced by Murelu and considered the Sun of Life.
 During this time the Sun reaches its highest peak in the sky, filled with bright yellow and enveloping the world in golden heat.